anhthi-ieig/aws-docs/6. Storage/AWS Snow Family.md

 - AWS Snowball `allows to transport TBs or PBs of data in an out of AWS`

+- AWS Snowball Edge is `a type of Snowball device with on-board storage and compute power` for select AWS capabilities

+- Snowball Edge `can do local processing and edge-computing workloads` in addition to transferring data between your local environment and the AWS Cloud

 ## AWS Snowmobile

 - AWS Snowmobile is `an actual truck that allow to transfer exabyte-scale data from on-premises to AWS`